rsksmart/devportal-1.0/rsk/node/architecture/json-rpc.md

 #### personal_dumpRawKey

-Returns a hexadecimal representation of the private key of the given address.
+Returns an hexadecimal representation of the private key of the given address.

 ##### Parameters